 Your doctor will also use EFM to monitor how your baby’s heart rate responds to your contractions.
 To do this, your doctor will wrap two belts around your abdomen.
 One of these belts will record your baby’s heart rate.
 The other belt measures the length of each contraction and the time between them.

 Your doctor will most likely only use the EFM device for the first half hour of your labor if you and your baby seem to be doing well.

 Auscultation is only used periodically throughout your labor and has no limitations.
 However, EFM requires that you stay very still.
 Movement can disrupt the signal and prevent the machine from getting an accurate reading.

 The routine use of EFM is controversial in some hospitals.
 Some experts believe that routine EHF is unnecessary in low-risk pregnancies.

-EFM can limit your movement during labor. have shown that freedom of movement in labor makes delivery easier for most women.
+EFM can limit your movement during labor.

 Some experts also feel that EFM leads to unnecessary cesarean deliveries or the use of forceps or vacuum during vaginal delivery.